prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 ## Getting started

-There are two ways you can start with Prisma.
+There are two ways you can start with the Prisma plugin.
 Either from scratch, or using an existing database.

 ### From scratch